flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 8. Safety and Buzzer
 ^^^^^^^^^^^^^^^^^^^^
 External safety switch and buzzer switch.
+(Safety switch has not yet been configured).

 9. RC Receiver Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^

-PPM and PWM Channels
+PPM/PWM Channels
-""""""""""""""""""""
+""""""""""""""""
 PPM/8xPWM channels for RC Input.
 Connect the ground, power, and signal wires to the RC.